Connecting to Pods

 Each pod gets a unique subdomain for SSH access:

-Find the exact connection string on the pod detail page.
+Find the exact connection string on the pod detail page under the SSH section.

 Connecting via SSH